YS-P/SDOclust/README.md

 - SDO (Full) does not benefit from additional cores as it operates sequentially regardless of available resources.
 - SDO (Parallel) demonstrates a clear decrease in runtime as the number of cores increases, closing the gap with KMeans variants.
 - DaskML KMeans runtime was considerably higher than standard KMeans variants at the tested dataset sizes.
--  Both `joblib` and `dask` backends reduce runtime compared to the sequential baseline at this scale.
+- Parallelization remains effective at N=1,000,000; both `joblib` and `dask` backends reduce runtime compared to the sequential baseline at this scale.

 ![](results/figures/large_scale_analysis.png)

 ### Benchmarking on Robustness
-- **Noise Robustness:** On the `noisy_blobs` dataset, parallel SDOclust achieved comparable ARI scores to KMeans (Seq) and MB-KMeans, while consistently outperforming KMeans (DaskML).
+- **Noise Robustness:** On the `noisy_blobs` dataset, parallel SDOclust achieved comparable ARI and AMI scores to KMeans (Seq) and MB-KMeans, while consistently outperforming KMeans (DaskML).
 - **Speed vs Accuracy:** While MB-KMeans remains faster in absolute execution time, SDOclust closes the gap through parallelization while maintaining comparable clustering accuracy.